slott56/TigerShark/docs/source/design/type_hints.rst

 -   `Segments`_.
 These are collections of Elements and Composites.

--   `Elements`_.
-These are atomic.

 -   `Composites`_.
 These are collections of Elements.

+-   `Elements`_.
+These are atomic, and can be treated as Python objects.

 The objective is to provide a pure-Python definition of the X12 EDI structure.
 This can make it easier to examine and analyze messages.
 It can also make it somewhat easier to define alternative syntax for messages to further facilitate analysis and processing.

-..  important:: The JSON Schema is a work in progress
+..   note:: The JSON Schema is a work in progress

     The JSON Schema output seems reasonable, but has not really been implemented fully.